• Anti-Aging Nutrition Guide

 anti-aging-nutritionRegrettably, the eating habits of many individuals today are anything but nutritious.
 Junk and processed foods are consumed regularly, and play a major factor in the current obesity epidemic.

-Given the lack of nutritious eating habits in society today, it comes as no surprise to learn that average life expectancy is predicted to decline in the years ahead.
-But if anti-aging foods are eaten on a regular basis, this trend can be reversed.
+Given the lack of nutritious eating habits in society today, it’s no surprise that average life expectancy is predicted to decline in the years ahead.
+The good news is that if anti-aging foods are eaten on a regular basis, this trend can be reversed.

 Anti-aging nutrition is based on a healthy lifestyle and proper diet.
-Stress is one main contributing factor that makes us look and feel older than our chronological age.
+In addition, stress is a main contributing factor that can make us look and feel older than our chronological age.

 Large amounts of stress leads to a flood of free radical cells coursing through the body.
 This production of free radicals sets the stage for a variety of life-threatening ailments and diseases.

-While nobody can live forever, it is possible to slow down or delay the aging process.
 The body becomes less efficient at absorbing vitamins and minerals as we get older, which is why it becomes vital to eat more nutrient-rich foods.
+While nobody can live forever, it is possible to slow down or delay the aging process through proper nutrition.

 The modern diet is not good for you because it often contains too many highly acidic foods.
 Everyday foods like red meat, dairy and coffee along with artificial preservatives and sweeteners can do major damage to the body.